artisanphil/guess-n-learn/README.md

 This games is based on Guess Who, but for language learning.

+This is the backend code.
+For the frontend see https://github.com/artisanphil/vue-guess-n-learn

-There will be 3 quiz modes:
+There are 3 quiz modes:

 -   multiple choice (random from all questions)
 -   fill in the blank
 -   jumbled sentence

-Ideas for guessing game alternatives:

--   What is this person doing?
--   What food is it?
--   What is the time?
--   What animal is it? https://shopping.rspb.org.uk/games/rspb-guess-who-game.html

 ## Technologies: